nidishnrao/LinkNet/README.md

 # LinkNet
-A User management system endpoint developed to for user's to network with other user's on LinkNet.
+A User management system endpoint developed for user's to network with other user's on LinkNet.
 Built using node.